 Here we have Wayne and Billie's 1951 Chevy 3100 and 1967 Ford Mustang Convertible.
-The truck is still a work in process and has a Chevy 350/TH 350 to push it down the road.
-Mustang II IFS and disc brakes, all the way around, help it turn and stop with ease.
-For you experts out there - Yes, it does have 1952 doors on it.
+The truck has a Chevy 350/TH 350 to push it down the road.
+Mustang II IFS with disc brakes all the way around.
 The color is Ford Chrome Yellow with gloss black running boards.
-The Mustang is pretty much original with fresh paint about 10 years (candy apple red original color) and new top about 5 years ago.
-Freshening things up little by little as needed.
+The Mustang boasts original color candy apple red paint with a red interior and white convertible top.

 1957 Ford Truck